hero-page/ai-heroml-apps/industries/Academic_University/Academic_Research_Paper_AI_Composer/README.md

 To run this app online: [Academic Research Paper AI Composer Online](https://hero.page/app/academic-research-paper-ai-composer-ai-powered-comprehensive-academic-author/L1yrKmPBPPsRiI8vjroO)

+To learn more about AI Apps for Researcher use-cases in the Academic & University industry, read [How to Enhance Academic Research with AI Tools](https://hero.page/blog/academic-and-university/researcher/how-to-enhance-academic-research-with-ai-tools/170699)

 ### What is HeroML?
 HeroML is an AI Prompt Chain/Workflow interpreter for Apps built on https://hero.page